in4k/in4k.github.io/wiki/what-are-intros.markdown

 layout: "wiki-page"
 ---

 Intros are known in the [demoscene](https://en.wikipedia.org/wiki/Demoscene) as being demos with a limited size.
 Often having special compos for them at different demoparties.
-The most popular size formats for intros are 64kb, 4kb and 1kb.
-On the Amiga, 20kb size is also popular.
+The most popular size constraint for intros is 64kb, 4kb and 1kb.

+On certain platforms other size limitations are also popular (16kb on Atari, 40kb on Amiga).

 On the MS-DOS platform intros of 512 bytes, 256 bytes and 128 bytes are also quite popular.
 Intros that are less than 1 kilobyte are commonly called "bytetros" and are typically coded in pure assembler as opposed to most 1kb to 20kb intros.
 To get more insight on bytetros you can check other websites such as [256b.com](https://web.archive.org/web/20071006061206/http://www.256b.com/home.php) (down since 2007) or the more recently created [sizecoding.org](http://www.sizecoding.org/).